argos-ci/jest-puppeteer/packages/jest-environment-puppeteer/README.md

 });
 ```

-### `jest-puppeteer.config.js`
+### Config

+Jest Puppeteer uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for configuration file support.
+This means you can configure Jest Puppeteer via (in order of precedence):

+- A `"jest-puppeteer"` key in your `package.json` file.
+- A `.jest-puppeteerrc` file written in JSON or YAML.
+- A `.jest-puppeteerrc.json`, `.jest-puppeteerrc.yml`, `.jest-puppeteerrc.yaml`, or `.jest-puppeteerrc.json5` file.
+- A `.jest-puppeteerrc.js`, `.jest-puppeteerrc.cjs`, `jest-puppeteer.config.js`, or `jest-puppeteer.config.cjs` file that exports an object using `module.exports`.
+- A `.jest-puppeteerrc.toml` file.

-You can specify a `jest-puppeteer.config.js` at the root of the project or define a custom path using `JEST_PUPPETEER_CONFIG` environment variable.
-It should export a config object or a Promise for a config object.
+By default it looks for config at the root of the project.
+You can define a custom path using `JEST_PUPPETEER_CONFIG` environment variable.

+It should export a config object or a Promise that returns a config object.

 ```ts
 interface JestPuppeteerConfig {